dpallagolla/WILPer/README.md

-# WILPer
+##WILPer

-Complete source code for the android app WILPer (https://play.google.com/store/apps/details?id=wilptt.dpallagolla.com.wilptimetable)
+Scrapes the time table shown at https://elearn.bits-pilani.ac.in/static/lschedule/ and makes it easy to access in the form of an android app (https://play.google.com/store/apps/details?id=wilptt.dpallagolla.com.wilptimetable)